ivan-vasilev/advanced-deep-learning-with-python/README.md

 10. Meta Learning
 11. Deep Learning for Autonomous Vehicles

-_All book samples were tested against TensorFlow 2.0.0 and PyTorch 1.3.1_
+_All code examples were tested against TensorFlow 2.0.0 and PyTorch 1.3.1_

-_Some of the code samples are adapted from other open-source code repositories.
+_Some of the code example are adapted from other open-source code repositories.
 In such cases, the base example is linked at the beginning of the code file._